Please view the updates below on various topics. If you can't find the information you need, please send us your questions:

 Will student organizations still hold meetings?
 If so, how will students participate?

 Our office will be training student organizations in holding virtual and in-person meetings.
 These virtual meetings will be check-ins and invite speakers to meet with members.
 In-person meetings will be limited to 10 total participants in a space, while still engaging in community builders, icebreakers, and thoughtful conversations.
+University Community Standards will be followed for all engagements.

 Will office-led workshops be offered online?